William D. Johnson (CEO): Career

 replacing interim CEO John Simon, and garnering "more than twice the base salary" of his predecessor, Geisha Williams.

 On April 22, 2020, it was publicly announced that Johnson would be retiring from PG&E.

+On June 16 2020, PG&E pled guilty in court to 84 felony counts of involuntary manslaughter, as PG&E's equipment was the cause of the 2018 Camp Fire in California.
+No individual PG&E management person or other employee was held criminally liable.
+Johnson was hired subsequent to the fire and led the effort to resolve issues which the fire had created.